crispy

 Here’s how

-• Transfer the hearts of palm from the breading into the oil.
-You may want to use a clean spatula for this.
+Transfer the hearts of palm from the breading into the oil.
+You may want to wipe the accumulated breading off the edge of the spatula first.
 Once the cutlet has browned on the bottom, carefully turn it and brown it on the other side.
 Then transfer it to paper towels to drain.

 Change the dish by changing the breading.